 - Lift your upper body halfway, like coming into a halfway lift (your spine should be parallel to the floor, as shown in the photo).

-- Thread your hands between your legs and grab to the outside of the calves of your ankles.
+- Thread your hands between your legs and grab the outside of the calves of your ankles.
 Bend the elbows and hold for 5 breaths, keeping the back and neck straight.

 Final Thoughts On Chair Yoga Poses